+•A for loop is equivalent to the following while loop structure: initialization; while (condition) { statement; increment; } for Loops as while Loops

+'''

 •A for loop is equivalent to the following while loop structure:

-'''

 initialization;

 while ( condition ) {

 statement;

 increment;

 }

 '''

 - •Excellent exercise to do at home!

 - •Find a for-loop example and:

 - •Rewrite it as a while loop

 - •Rewrite it as a series of if-else statements.